websanco/liferay-learn/docs/analytics-cloud/latest/en/apis/resource-types-and-structure.md

 * `activeIndividualsCount` (Number): Number of active individuals belonging to the account.
 * `dateCreated` (Date): Date the account was created in the system.
 * `dateModified` (Date): Date of the last modification of the account properties.
-* `engamentScore` (Number): Number that averages the engagement score of each individual that belongs to the account.
 * `ID` (String): Unique identifier of the account;
 * `individualsCount` (Number): Number of individuals belonging to the account, active or inactive individuals are considered in this metric.
 * `Properties`: Key/Value (String) map of the account dynamic properties, examples might include industry, fax, phone, etc.